rclone/rclone/docs/content/docs.md

 ### -q, --quiet ###

-Normally rclone outputs stats and a completion message.
-If you set this flag it will make as little output as possible.
+This flag will limit rclone's output to error messages only.

 ### --retries int ###